The Arts, Them and Us: Creating a more equitable system for subsidised culture

-The Institute of Cultural Capital hosted a responsive, full-day research symposium on 13th May 2014, designed and developed by Head of Research Kerry Wilson (with thanks to ICC Chairman Phil Redmond for helpful guidance and recommendations).
+The Institute of Cultural Capital hosted a responsive, full-day research symposium on 13th May 2014, designed and developed by Head of Research Kerry Wilson.
 During ‘The Arts, Them and Us’ research symposium, delegates were invited to debate some of the key questions of principle raised by the Rebalancing our Cultural Capital (ROCC) report and events that have followed its publication, including a select committee inquiry into the ‘business’ of Arts Council England.

 Such questions of principle included the challenge of transient political ideologies and their influence on cultural policy; reaching a consensus on cultural value and the extent to which ‘the arts’ can be justified as a rational public investment; and the impact and value of contemporary cultural policy initiatives in levelling the cultural field.
 The event was not intended as another attempt to denounce Arts Council England, but rather to create space to consider and debate the subtext of ROCC and other contextual factors that have underpinned responses to the report and its ‘headline’ assertions.